WICG/compression-dictionary-transport/README.md

 For example: `use-as-dictionary: match="/app1/main*", expires=604800, algorithms=(sha-256 sha-512)` would specify matching on a path prefix of `/app1/main`, expiring as a dictionary in 7 days, independent of the cache lifetime of the resource, and advertise support for both sha-256 and sha-512.

+### Compression algorithms
+The dictionary negotiation is independent of the compression algorithm that is used for compressing the HTTP response and is designed to support any compression scheme that supports using external compression dictionaries.
+Currently that includes Brotli and Zstandard but it is not limited to those (and depends on the what the client and server both support).
+It is likely that, in the future, content-specific compression schemes that handle delta-compression better may be built (i.e. code-aware Wasm compression).

+The compression algorithm negotiation uses the regular `Accept-Encoding:`/`Content-Encoding:` negotiation that is used for non-dictionary compression.
+It is important that new names are registered with the [HTTP Content Coding Registry](https://www.iana.org/assignments/http-parameters/http-parameters.xhtml#content-coding) for algorithms that use an external dictionary to prevent situations where processing along the request flow may attemt to decode a response using just the algorithm without being dictionary-aware.
+That way, if anything in the request flow needs to operate on the decoded content, it can either be made aware of the dictionary-based compression or it can modify the `Accept-Encoding:` request header to only support schemes that it is aware of (already common practice).

+The examples in this document will use `sbr` for dictionary-based Brotli compression but the actual algorithm(s) negotiated could be anything that the client supports.

 ### Compression API

 The compression API can also expose support for using caller-supplied dictionaries but that is out-of-scope for this proposal.